 The Curzon Building

-This course is based at our City Centre Campus – and specifically The Curzon Building, alongside other social sciences, law, business and English students.
+This course is based at our City Centre Campus – and specifically The Curzon Building, alongside other social sciences, law and business students.

 The £63m building offers students a unique social learning space, including a dedicated student hub incorporating student support services, in the heart of Birmingham’s Eastside development.

 Realistic, simulated environments include two mock court rooms, a Magistrates' and Crown Court, and an interviewing suite.
 We’re also exploring the use of virtual environments as a way to develop case study analysis.